mailslurp/mailslurp-client/docs/interfaces/pagecontactprojection.md

 # Interface: PageContactProjection

 Paginated contact results.
 Page index starts at zero.
 Projection results may omit larger entity fields.
-For fetching a full inbox entity use the projection ID with individual method calls.
+For fetching a full entity use the projection ID with individual method calls.

 **`export`**